 What to Expect

-All Wound Care Clinic patients receive a comprehensive evaluation and individualized care plan from our general surgeon.
+All Wound Care Clinic patients receive a comprehensive evaluation and an individualized care plan.
 Our wound care includes extensive patient education in the management and prevention of wounds.
 Additionally, we offer:

 - ABI measurements

 - Advanced wound dressings

 - Vascular (blood flow) studies